Hispanic

 Synthesis

-Hispanic is the term that the most-recent guides treat as definitionally distinct, audience-dependent, and stable — distinct from Latino/a/x because the two umbrellas don’t enclose the same set of people, audience-dependent because regional preference varies by an order of magnitude, and stable because (unlike Latinx, where adoption is still evolving) the Hispanic-vs-Latino preference data hasn’t moved much across two decades of Pew surveys.
+The most-recent guides treat Hispanic as definitionally distinct, audience-dependent, and stable.
+It is distinct from Latino/a/x because the two umbrellas don’t enclose the same set of people.
+It is audience-dependent because regional preference varies by an order of magnitude.
+It is stable because, unlike Latinx, where adoption is still evolving, the Hispanic-vs-Latino preference data hasn’t moved much across two decades of Pew surveys.

 The definitional gap is the editorial decision the older guides skip.
 Casey 2013 lists both as parallel approved nouns with no comment.
 SEIU 2020 does the same.
-Sierra Club 2021 and DSG 2023 spell out the line explicitly: Hispanic foregrounds Spanish-language heritage and includes Spain while excluding Brazil; Latino/a/x foregrounds Latin American geographic origin and includes Brazil while excluding Spain.
+Sierra Club 2021 and DSG 2023 spell out the line: Hispanic foregrounds Spanish-language heritage and includes Spain while excluding Brazil; Latino/a/x foregrounds Latin American geographic origin and includes Brazil while excluding Spain.
 A Brazilian writer is Latino but not Hispanic; a Spaniard is Hispanic but not Latino.
-For most US writing the distinction is mostly invisible because the populations overlap heavily — but when the boundary cases come up, the guides that name the distinction handle them correctly and the guides that don’t, can’t.
+For most U.S. writing the distinction is invisible because the populations overlap heavily.
+But at the boundary cases, the guides that name the distinction handle them correctly and the guides that don’t, can’t.

 Federal data uses Hispanic specifically.
-The Census Bureau’s ‘Hispanic or Latino’ construction defines Hispanic as an ethnicity rather than a race — respondents identify as Hispanic or non-Hispanic independently of racial identification.
-This shows up in Casey 2013’s inclusion of ‘non-Hispanic white’ as a separate approved noun, which is the federal-data demographic frame, not just a stylistic choice.
-Writing about Census, ACS, HHS, or any federal-data source generally calls for ‘Hispanic’ to match the underlying terminology — switching to ‘Latino’ mid-citation invites confusion about what the numbers measure.
+The Census Bureau’s ‘Hispanic or Latino’ construction defines Hispanic as an ethnicity rather than a race: respondents identify as Hispanic or non-Hispanic independently of racial identification.
+Casey 2013’s inclusion of ‘non-Hispanic white’ as a separate approved noun reflects that federal-data demographic frame, not just a stylistic choice.
+Writing about Census, ACS, HHS, or any federal-data source generally calls for ‘Hispanic’ to match the underlying terminology.
+Switching to ‘Latino’ mid-citation invites confusion about what the numbers measure.

-Regional and generational preference is the live editorial axis.
-The Pew 2013 finding — 50% no preference, 2:1 Hispanic among the half that does prefer, with sharp regional skews — has remained substantially stable across follow-up Pew surveys through 2020.
+Regional and generational preference is the live editorial question.
+The Pew 2013 finding — 50% no preference, 2:1 Hispanic among the half that does prefer, with sharp regional skews — has held substantially stable across follow-up Pew surveys through 2020.
 Two practical anchors:

-Sierra Club’s house default of Latino over Hispanic is coherent for a Western-US-organized environmental org with strong Latino partner networks; it is not a default that travels well to Texas, Florida, or to federal-data writing.
-RET’s ‘audience-dependent’ framing is the most accurate posture across the full US — there is no single right default; the right answer changes with geography, generation, and the data infrastructure being cited.
+Sierra Club’s house default of Latino over Hispanic makes sense for a Western-U.S.-organized environmental org with strong Latino partner networks; it does not travel well to Texas, Florida, or federal-data writing.
+RET’s ‘audience-dependent’ framing is the most accurate posture across the full U.S. There is no single right default; the right answer changes with geography, generation, and the data infrastructure being cited.

 Capitalization is settled — every guide that addresses it (SEIU 2020 most explicitly, AECF 2013 by usage, Sierra Club 2021, DSG 2023) treats Hispanic as always capitalized.